LambdaLabsML/shaderunner/README.md

 3. In Chrome go to "Manage Extensions > Load Unpacked" and choose the unpacked folder.
 4. Activate the plugin.
 5. Add your openai api-key in the plugin settings.
-6. (Optional:) Pin shaderunner to your toolbar bar.
+6. (Optional:) Pin shaderunner to your toolbar.

 Or, if you want to **build From Source** yourself:
 To create a production build, run the following: